Richard D'Oyly Carte: Personal life

 Carte was married twice.
 His first wife was Blanche Julia Prowse (1853–1885), the daughter of William Prowse, a piano manufacturer, music publisher and booking agent.
 As a teenager, she had participated in amateur theatricals with Carte.
 They married in 1870 and had two sons, Lucas (1872–1907) and Rupert.
 Blanche died of pneumonia in 1885, and in 1888, Carte married his assistant, Helen Lenoir.
 Their wedding took place in the Savoy Chapel, with Arthur Sullivan as the best man.
 Rupert received training in an accounting firm and then became his father's assistant in 1894.
 Lucas, who was not involved in the family businesses, became a barrister.
-He was appointed Private Secretary to Lord Chief Justice Charles Russell in 1899 in connection with the Venezuelan boundary arbitration in Paris.
+He was appointed private secretary to Lord Chief Justice Charles Russell in 1899 in connection with the Venezuelan boundary arbitration in Paris.
 He contracted tuberculosis of which he died at the age of 34.

 Carte's London house was at the Adelphi, not far from the Savoy.
 Passionate about the visual arts as well as the performing arts, Carte invited his friend, the artist James McNeill Whistler, to decorate the house.
 Whistler had the entire billiard room painted the colour of the billiard cloth, and elsewhere painted his favourite yellow with his own hand.
 Equally enthusiastic for technological innovation, Carte installed a lift, the first in a private house in England.
 Around 1890, he bought a small island in the River Thames, between Weybridge and Shepperton, called Folly Eyot, which he renamed D'Oyly Carte Island.
 He wanted to use the island as an annex to his new Savoy Hotel, but the local authorities refused to grant him a drinks licence for the property.
-Instead, he built Eyot House, a large house and garden on the island, that he used as a residence.
+Instead, he built Eyot House, a large house and garden on the island, that he used as a residence and where he entertained guests.
 In later years, Carte displayed his macabre sense of humour by keeping a crocodile on the island.